ualberta-vision-robotics/cmput428labs/_projects/3_structure_from_motion.md

     At this point, $$W \approx R S$$ gives an **affine reconstruction** of the cameras (in $$R$$) and 3D points (in $$S$$).
 Note that this reconstruction is not unique – any $$3 \times 3$$ invertible transform $$Q$$ gives an equivalent solution $$RQ$$ and $$Q^{-1}S$$.

-### Submission Requirements
+**Deliverables**

-Using the provided Hotel data, and a short video recorded yourself do the following and include it in your report:
+Using the provided Hotel data, and a short video recorded yourself do the following and include it in your report and code submission:
 1. Plot the recovered **3D point cloud** (structure $$S$$)
 2. Visualize the **camera positions/orientations** (rows of $$R$$) in 3D

-## Tools Provided & Resources
+**Tools and Provided Resources**
 - A video tracker with globally optimized feature tracking for high precision feature tracking.
 - A python script for generating orthographic video from a 3D model.
 - Textured 3D models: [http://kunzhou.net/tex-models.htm](http://kunzhou.net/tex-models.htm)